Euroman Cometh

-Euroman Cometh is the debut solo album by the Stranglers' bassist J.J.
+Euroman Cometh is the debut solo album by English musician J.J.
 Burnel, released in April 1979 by United Artists.
 It is a concept album, as most of the songs concern the ideal of a united Europe, both culturally and economically.
-Upon release, the album was a contrast to the more melodic songs of the Stranglers, containing what Pat Gilbert of Record Collector describes as "a collection of dark, atmospheric soundscapes, embroidered with Burnel's intense, monotone theorising about a united Europe."
+Upon release, the album was a contrast to the more melodic songs of Burnel’s group the Stranglers, containing what Pat Gilbert of Record Collector describes as "a collection of dark, atmospheric soundscapes, embroidered with Burnel's intense, monotone theorising about a united Europe."